 This research was conducted through surveying and a questionnaire was used as an instrument.
 The questionnaire consisted of two parts.
 The first part of the questionnaire asked questions about the socio-demographic characteristics of the research participants: gender, age, place and year of study.
 The second part included a series of statements for which future teachers needed to express the degree of their agreement.
 For statements regarding the importance of information and communication technology in the implementation of individual musical activities and in music teaching as a whole, assessments were done by using a five-point Likert-type scale with the following answers: 1 = not important at all, 2 = not important, 3 = neither important nor unimportant, 4 = important, 5 = very important.
-For the future teachers' statements on the success of learning in music teaching that uses information and communication technology is used, a five-point Likert-type scale was applied, in which the following answers were offered: 1 = strongly disagree, 2
+For the future teachers' statements on the success of learning in music teaching that uses information and communication technology, namely for statements about their competencies regarding teaching music lessons in which information and communication technology is used, a five-point Likert-type scale was applied, in which the following answers were offered: 1 = strongly disagree, 2